espressif/vscode-esp-idf-extension/README.md

 3. The **Install ESP-ADF** will clone ESP-ADF inside the selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.

+4. The **Install ESP-Matter** will clone ESP-Matter inside the selected directory and set `idf.espMatterPath` (`idf.espMatterPathWin` in Windows) configuration setting.
+The **Set ESP-MATTER Device Path (ESP_MATTER_DEVICE_PATH)** is used to define the device path for ESP-Matter.

-4. The **Install ESP-MDF** will clone ESP-MDF inside the selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.
+5. The **Install ESP-MDF** will clone ESP-MDF inside the selected directory and set `idf.espMdfPath` (`idf.espMdfPathWin` in Windows) configuration setting.

-5. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF or ESP-MDF directory if related configuration settings are correctly defined.
+6. The **Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF, ESP-Matter or ESP-MDF directory if related configuration settings are correctly defined.

 # Commands for tasks.json and launch.json